 Soon, I found myself buried in reading.
 Long through the night, I was pouring through regulations full of legalese after my wife and I put our kids to bed.
 I was overwhelmed.
 I was confused.
 I was exhausted.
-And I was beginning to understand that AML was an entirely different beast than fraud.
-Terrorists had their own teams of data scientists, machine learners, and brilliant minds.
+And I was beginning to understand that money laundering (ML), terrorist financing (TF), and fraud were entirely different beasts.
+Terrorists had their own teams of data scientists and the latest technology.
 If I wanted to have any hope of slowing them down, our team needed to focus in on making technology that could be one step ahead.

 Yes, AML regulations were full of long, complicated words.
 Yes, AML transaction monitoring wasn’t in real-time like other areas.
 Yes, I was losing several hours of sleep a night.
 But wading through the jargon was worth it, because every caught transaction could be 10 less people trafficked or one small terrorist group that struggled to profit.